 Dental implants are the best way to restore your smile.
 They are a permanent solution that looks and feels like real teeth.
 Because they mimic your body’s natural tooth structure, they can restore facial drooping caused by missing teeth.
 Even better, they can prevent the loss of bone density.
 However, there are downsides.
 Implantation is a surgical procedure, with the incumbent risks of infection, bleeding and other complications.
 It takes a long time - often months - before your permanent artificial teeth are attached, and in the meantime, you have to wear a temporary prosthetic that may limit your diet.

 It is also expensive, costing upwards of $1500 for a single implant.
 A full arch of implants, which would be needed to replace one denture, can cost upwards of $30,000.
 Finally, not everyone is a good candidate for dental implants.
 Ideally, candidates for implants do not smoke or abuse alcohol, have healthy gums and good oral hygiene, have enough bone density to support the implants and are old enough that their jaw is done growing.
 People with chronic diseases like diabetes or cancer are at higher risk of implant failure.
 That being said, most people are good candidates for dental implants.

-Both dentures and dental implants are good options for people who are missing teeth.
+Both dentures and dental implants have benefits for people who are missing teeth.
 Dentures are simple to use, easy to fit, and are inexpensive.
 Dental implants are a permanent solution that offers replacement teeth that fit, feel and function like the real thing.
-If you are interested in learning more, contact the experts at Artistic Smiles.
-Call 424 781-1400 to book your consultation today.
+If you are interested in learning more about dental implant placement, contact the experts at Artistic Smiles.
+Call (818) 930-5647 to book your consultation today.